Estimating phase transition of perturbed J1-J2 Heisenberg quantum chain in mixtures of ground and first excited states: Concurrence of subjacent state as order parameter in model

 On fitting the values of $\alpha_c(N)$ with the system size ($N$) from Table \ref{table:1}, we obtain $\alpha_c(\infty) = 0.24099$ with the 95\% confidence interval $\pm 4.9 \times 10^{-9}$, $a = 0.24$ (95\% confidence interval $\pm 1.9 \times 10^{-6}$) and $b = 1.8$ (95\% confidence interval $\pm 4.1 \times 10^{-6}$).
 Thus the value of relative coupling ($\alpha$) at which there is a discontinuity, asymptotically tends to $\alpha_c = 0.24099$, with the standard error $ 3.2 \times 10^{-5}$, for $p = 0.30$ in the subjacent state.
 Here we have used non-linear least-square fitting to find the values of the parameters, the $95\%$ confidence intervals, and the error, for the fitting curves~\cite{Bates1988,Press2007,Sehrawat2021}.
 We can also see from Fig. \ref{fig:alphaC} that the difference, $\alpha_c(N)-\alpha_c(\infty)$, decreases almost linearly with the increase of $N$, when plotted in $\log-\log$ scale.

-Having obtained the transition point (for $p = 0.30$) in the thermodynamic limit, we can now investigate the utility of concurrence as a phase transition detector at $N \rightarrow \infty$.
+{Having obtained the transition point (for $p = 0.30$) in the thermodynamic limit, we can now investigate} the utility of concurrence as a phase transition detector at $N \rightarrow \infty$.
 For checking this, we fit the values of $\Delta C$ for different $p$'s with the following expression:

 We find that for $p = 0.30$ as well as for other values of $p$, the jump does not asymptotically tend to zero.
 There is some finite discontinuity $\Delta C(\infty)$ as $N \rightarrow \infty$ and hence we have achieved our goal of finding a quantum information-theoretic indicator of phase transition in the thermodynamic limit.
 The numerical values of the jumps in the thermodynamic limit, $\Delta C(\infty)$, for different values of mixing probability, along with the standard errors of fitting, are given in Table~\ref{table:3}.
+The scaling exponent $\delta$ in \eqref{eq:fit2}, turns out to be approximately 2.08 for all values of $p$.

-The fitting functions and the corresponding $\Delta C(N)-\Delta C(\infty)$ (in $\log-\log$ scale) with respect to system size $N$ for two fixed values of $p$ is demonstrated in Fig. \ref{fig:DeltaC}.
-We have performed the analysis also for other values of $p$ and found a qualitatively similar behaviour.
-The behaviour is very similar to that of $\alpha_c(N)-\alpha_c(\infty)$.
+The fitting functions and the corresponding $\Delta C(N)-\Delta C(\infty)$ (in $\log-\log$ scale) with respect to system size $N$ for two fixed values of $p$ is demonstrated in Fig. \ref{fig:DeltaC}. {We have performed the analysis also for other values of $p$ and found a qualitatively similar behaviour.} The behaviour is very similar to that of $\alpha_c(N)-\alpha_c(\infty)$.
 Both decreases almost linearly with the increase of $N$ on the $\log-\log$ scale.
 Compare Figs.~\ref{fig:alphaC} and~\ref{fig:DeltaC}.